reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 12. Add more rules, if needed.
 Each Notification rule should be unique.

-13. You can edit/ copy/ enable / disable notification rule by clicking on the appropriate controlls on the notification rule.
+13. You can edit/ copy/enable/disable notification rule by clicking on the appropriate controls on the notification rule.

 >**Note:**
-Users with a MEMBER/ OPERATOR/ CUSTOMER project role will not have the capability to edit the project settings, however they do have the permissions to view them.
+Users with a MEMBER/ OPERATOR/ CUSTOMER project role will not have the capability to edit the project settings, however, they do have the permissions to view them.

 >**Note:**
-For using this functionality be sure that E-mail server is configured.
+For using this functionality be sure that the E-mail server is configured.

 #### Integrations